jibnorge/DAB111/README.md

 ## Project description

 This Python script performs web scraping on the "Books to Scrape" website (https://books.toscrape.com/) to extract information about various books, including their names and prices.
 The python script utilizes the BeautifulSoup library for parsing HTML and the requests library for fetching the web page.
+The coding is done in both .py and .ipynb formats.

 ## Data Collection